 Botanical Gardens History

 The Botanical Gardens is how Cypress Gardens started in the first place.
 Cypress Gardens first opened on January 2, 1936, as a beautifully landscaped botanical garden designed by Dick and Julie Pope, the original owners.
-It is a combination of over 8,000 native and exotic species and one of the landmarks is a giant Banyan tree (native of India) that was planted as a seedling way back in 1939.
+It contained a combination of over 8,000 native and exotic species.

 The gardens run down to the shores of Lake Eloise lined by Cypress trees.
 There is a man-made canal which runs through the gardens and you used to be able to take an electric boat tour around the gardens along the canal.